arianacofone/crank-o-meter/ReadME.md

 ![alt text] (/pics/version6.png "Closing in on the final version")

 ##Installation Instructions##
-Below you will find full list of the dependencies used for the crank-o-meter:
+Below you will find a full list of the dependencies used for the crank-o-meter:
 *   Babel: core, loader, preset-es2015, preset-react
 *   bcrypt
 *   body-parser